kevin-mizu/domloggerpp/README.md

 - Find a way to log Content Security Policy (CSP) errors.
 - Find a way to hook the document.location property.
 - Simplify headless browser compatibility.
+- Fix a bug with Reflect.apply, crypto, this.nodeName.toLowerCase... hooking :(

 <br>